theodorechapman/dx9mt/docs/insights.md

 Originally `BeginScene` called `begin_frame()` as a direct side-channel.
 Now it emits a `BEGIN_FRAME` packet through `submit_packets`, making the stream self-describing.
 The backend parser dispatches `BEGIN_FRAME` packets to the same `begin_frame()` logic.

 ### Draw packet carries full geometry data
-`dx9mt_packet_draw_indexed` includes upload refs for VB data, IB data, vertex declaration, VS constants, and PS constants.
+`dx9mt_packet_draw_indexed` includes upload refs for VB data, IB data, vertex declaration, VS constants, PS constants, and texture data.
 The frontend copies all this into the upload arena on every `DrawIndexedPrimitive`.
 The IPC writer then copies from the arena into the shared memory bulk region.

 ### Upload arena overflow returns zero-ref, not corrupt data
 When a slot runs out of space, `dx9mt_frontend_upload_copy` returns a zero-ref instead of wrapping to offset 0.
 The backend rejects draws with zero-size constant refs.
 This prevents silent shader constant corruption.

 ## Metal Rendering

-### WVP matrix extraction works for FNV
+### WVP matrix extraction works for FNV menu
 D3D9 SM3.0 vertex shaders commonly store the world-view-projection matrix in constants c0-c3.
 The Metal vertex shader reads these 4 float4s, transposes from D3D9 row-major to Metal column-major, and multiplies the position.
 FNV's main menu renders correctly with this approach.
+This is a temporary approximation until proper shader translation.

 ### D3D9 vertex declarations map cleanly to Metal vertex descriptors
 `D3DVERTEXELEMENT9` (stream, offset, type, usage) translates to `MTLVertexDescriptor` attributes.
-Type mapping: `D3DDECLTYPE_FLOAT3` -> `MTLVertexFormatFloat3`, `D3DDECLTYPE_D3DCOLOR` -> `MTLVertexFormatUChar4Normalized`, etc. The PSO is cached by vertex stride.
+Type mapping: `D3DDECLTYPE_FLOAT3` -> `MTLVertexFormatFloat3`, `D3DDECLTYPE_D3DCOLOR` -> `MTLVertexFormatUChar4Normalized`, etc. The PSO is cached by (vertex layout + blend state) hash.

-### Metal buffer creation per-draw is wasteful but sufficient for now
-Each draw creates `newBufferWithBytes` for VB and IB.
-At ~19 draws/frame with small buffers this doesn't bottleneck.
-Optimization path: buffer ring allocator with sub-allocation.
+### FVF-to-vertex-declaration conversion
+Games using `SetFVF` instead of `SetVertexDeclaration` get their FVF bitmask converted to an equivalent `D3DVERTEXELEMENT9` array in the frontend's `DrawIndexedPrimitive`.
+This handles position type variants (XYZ, XYZRHW, XYZW, XYZBn), normals, diffuse/specular colors, and texture coordinates with per-coordinate format bits.

 ### Standalone NSWindow works alongside Wine
 The Metal viewer creates its own `NSWindow` with `CAMetalLayer`.
 Wine's macOS driver runs its own `NSApplication` event loop.
 The viewer runs a separate `NSApplication` in its own process, avoiding conflicts. `dispatch_sync(main_queue)` handles window creation from non-main threads.

+## Texture Pipeline

+### Texture caching with generation tracking
+Each `dx9mt_texture` has a `generation` counter incremented on Lock/Unlock, AddDirtyRect, and surface copy operations.
+The frontend only uploads texture data when the generation changes (or on a periodic 60-frame refresh for cache recovery).
+The viewer caches `MTLTexture` objects by `(object_id, generation)` and skips re-creation when the generation matches.

+### DXT compressed texture support
+D3D9 DXT1/DXT3/DXT5 formats map directly to Metal's BC1_RGBA/BC2_RGBA/BC3_RGBA.
+Block-compressed pitch is calculated as `((width + 3) / 4) * block_bytes` where block_bytes is 8 for DXT1 and 16 for DXT3/DXT5.
+The frontend computes this correctly for both surface allocation and upload sizing.

+### Render-target texture routing
+Draws can target offscreen render targets (not just the swapchain).
+The viewer tracks per-draw `render_target_id` and creates separate `MTLTexture` objects for each RT.
+When a later draw samples a texture whose `texture_id` matches a previous RT's `render_target_texture_id`, the viewer substitutes the RT's Metal texture.
+This enables render-to-texture effects (e.g., UI compositing).

+## Fragment Shader Strategy

+### Three-tier fragment shader fallback
+The Metal viewer uses a tiered approach for fragment shading:

+1. **TSS fixed-function combiner** (`use_stage0_combiner=1`, when `pixel_shader_id==0`): Full D3D9 texture stage state evaluation.
+Supports all D3DTOP operations (MODULATE, SELECTARG, ADD, BLEND*, etc.) with configurable arg sources (TEXTURE, CURRENT, DIFFUSE, TFACTOR).

+2. **PS constant c0 tint** (`has_pixel_shader=1`): When a D3D9 pixel shader is active but can't be translated, the viewer reads PS constant register c0 and multiplies it by the texture sample.
+This approximation works for FNV's menu shaders (which are essentially `output = texture * c0`).

+3. **Raw passthrough** (no PS, no TSS): `output = diffuse * texture` (textured) or `output = diffuse` (non-textured).

+### D3D9 TSS state is irrelevant when a pixel shader is active
+When a pixel shader is bound, D3D9 completely ignores texture stage state.
+Games may set TSS to anything (including DISABLE) while a pixel shader handles all texturing.
+The viewer mirrors this: `use_stage0_combiner` is only set when `pixel_shader_id == 0`.

 ## Debugging

+### Frame dump for per-draw diagnosis
+The Metal viewer can dump per-draw state to `/tmp/dx9mt_frame_dump.txt`.
+Each draw shows: primitive type/count, vertex format, texture info (id, generation, format, size, upload status), TSS state, sampler state, blend state, viewport, and vertex data samples.
+Key field: `upload=0` means the texture is in the viewer's cache (no upload needed this frame), NOT that data is missing.

 ### Sampled logging prevents log flooding
 High-frequency calls (GetDeviceCaps, CheckDeviceFormat, DebugSetMute) use `dx9mt_should_log_method_sample(&counter, first_n, every_n)`.
 First N calls logged in full, then every Nth call.
 Backend frames log on frames 0-9 then every 120th.